 The graduate certificate in biopharmaceutical analytical sciences has been designed in response to a need in the biotechnology industry for individuals with an advanced knowledge of the principles and practices of state-of-the-art analyses of protein structures with focus on the characterization and quantification of proteins and variant derivatives.
 The certificate will provide an opportunity for individuals, particularly those who are working in the various sectors of biotechnology including basic research of biological systems, discovery, development and manufacturing of biopharmaceuticals, to enhance their competency and practical skills enabling them to increase productivity and further contribute to their professions.

 The certificate consists of four courses totaling 12SH credits.
 There are three lecture courses: CHEM5550 Introduction to Glycobiology and Glycoprotein Analysis, CHEM5660 Analytical Biochemistry, and CHEM5616 Protein Mass Spectrometry, all taught at the Boston campus.
-There is one hands-on lab course – CHEM5617 Protein Mass Spectrometry Laboratory – that will be taught at the Burlington campus.
+There is one hands-on lab course – CHEM5617 Protein Mass Spectrometry Laboratory.
 Students entering the certificate program in Fall 2014 will complete the program in two semesters.

 The certificate may serve as a gateway to the MS in Biotechnology Program.
 Individuals who successfully complete the certificate, then apply to the MS in Biotechnology Program and are accepted, may apply all 12 credits towards the degree program.